10 Tips to Stage Your Home and WOW Your Buyers

 Your home might have a certain style that you find tasteful - but not all home buyers have the same tastes in decor.
 Neutral and simple are always best.
 Repaint any bold or bright colored walls with neutral colors.
 Remove any personal decor and replace with tasteful yet neutral art and centerpieces.
 You want to create the sense of a home that's lived in but not yours, as the idea is to allow buyers to imagine their own personalizations in your home.

 Placement of furniture can change the whole feel of a room.
 Your furniture should not overcrowd the room or leave it feeling too open.
 Floating the furniture away from the walls can actually make rooms feel larger and create a cozy, conversational feel.

 The Final Details

 Now's the fun part - the detailed staging and decorating that adds that "wow" factor, that sparkle, that little bit of something special.
 Just be sure to keep it simple!

 Increase your lighting

 Make your home warm and welcoming by increasing the lighting - both natural and artificial - throughout your home.
 Open windows if the weather is nice, or at least pull back the drapes to let in as much natural light as possible.
 Increase the wattage of the bulbs in your lamps and fixtures, and aim for three types of lighting in every room - ambient (overhead), task (reading or under-cabinet lights), and accent (table or floor lamps).

 Your decor might be neutral, but that doesn't mean it has to be boring.
 Bring in bright splashes of color in the form of potted plants, clipped flowers, or fall branches.
 This can help increase the sense of warmth and welcoming throughout the home.

-If you're ready to sell your Triangle area home, then it's time to contact DASH Realty Group.
+If you're ready to sell your Triangle area home, then it's time to contact Dash Carolina.
 These staging tips are just the beginning of the expert advice and knowledge we can use to help you successfully sell your home.
 Contact us today and let's list your home.